timberline-hoa/timberline-hoa.github.io/pages/by-laws.md

 ## ARTICLE X - Rules and Regulations

 The Board of Directors may adopt such rules and regulations as may be necessary or appropriate for the accomplishment of the purposes of the Association; provided, however, that such rules and regulations shall not be contrary to or conflict with the Declaration, as now exists or as hereafter amended.
-Such rules and regulations shall become effective when approved by two-thirds yote of the members of the Association, and when so approved shall become a part of these by-laws.
+Such rules and regulations shall become effective when approved by two-thirds vote of the members of the Association, and when so approved shall become a part of these by-laws.

 ## ARTICLE XI - Amendments

-These articles may be amended or repealed, or new by-laws may be made and adopted, at any annual, regular or special meeting of the members of the Association, by a majority yote of all the members entitled to vote, provided that notice of intention to amend shall have been set forth in the notice of the meeting.
+These articles may be amended or repealed, or new by-laws may be made and adopted, at any annual, regular or special meeting of the members of the Association, by a majority vote of all the members entitled to vote, provided that notice of intention to amend shall have been set forth in the notice of the meeting.

 IN WITNESS WHEREOF, we, being all the directors of the Association, have hereunto set our hands this \_\_\_\_ day of \_\_\_\_\_\_\_\_, 2001.